marioortizmanero/polybar-pulseaudio-control/README.md

         exactly as listed in the output of `pactl list sinks short | cut -f2`.
         Note that you can also specify a port name for the sink with `<name>/<port>`.
+        It is also possible to use glob matching to match sink and port names.
+        Exact matches are prioritized.
+Don't forget to quote the string when using globs, to avoid unwanted shell glob extension.
         Default: none

 Actions: